-Disclaimer: * This article contains affiliate links.
-By purchasing items through my affiliate links or booking hotel rooms at no extra cost to you, I will receive a small commission that helps to run this site.
+Disclaimer: * Obviously, his article contains affiliate link.
+Hence, by purchasing items through my affiliate links or booking hotel rooms at no extra cost to you, I will receive a small commission.
+This way, you are helping me to run this site.
+Thank you.

-I was very lucky to have been invited to stay at the Mercure Hotel Duesseldorf City Center.
-The Düsseldorf Tourismus GmbH supported my blogger trip by supplying me with information and some free tickets.
+I was very lucky to have been invited to stay at the Mercure Hotel Duesseldorf City Center, indeed.
+Also, the Düsseldorf Tourismus GmbH supported my blogger trip by supplying me with information and some free tickets.
 However, all opinions on these services are mine and weren’t by any means influenced by my cooperation partners.

 Icons: money bag by Roundicons from www.flaticon.com, police car, train, sun, food plate, glass, and bed by Freepik from www.flaticon.com, takeoff plane and board made by ultimatearm from www.flaticon.com, info made by Roundicons from www.flaticon.com, umbrella made by Kiranshastry from www.flaticon.com

 Did You Enjoy This Post?
 Then You Might Like Also These: